thor8126/SENPIPER-TECHNOLOGIES-Assignment/README.md

 3. **Access the Application**:

-   - Once the server is running, you can access the chat application by navigating to the URL provided.
+   - Once the server is running, you can access the application by navigating to the URL provided or directly from hosted url:

    ```
      http://localhost:5173/